dreftymac/stackoverflow.questions.998832/doc/readme.md

 ## overview

+### grand vision

+A runnable, programmable, user-friendly and intuitive "github-equivalent"

+### outline

 * grand vision ;; something equivalent to a "runnable github"
     * code capable of authentication and auditability
     * code results capable of authentication and auditability